nogorilla/players-api-skeleton/README.md

 As you can see, you'd be better suited to use node to complete this task.
 If you choose not to, however, the tests in the `test` directory must still pass.

+TL;DR:

+1. Refer to the documentation below
+2. Build the API
+3. Ensure all tests are passing
+4. Send us your code
+5. Win

 ## Tests

 ```